 Before going deeper, the first thing you need to discover is the “Admin” part of Google Tag Manager.
 This is the place where you will be able to give access to your account or your container.

-Once you are inside the admin settings, you can see the “User management” option for account and container level.
+Once you are inside the admin settings, you can see the “User management” option for account and container levels.
 It’s through this option that you can give different access levels to users.
 How exactly?
 That’s what you’re about to find out.

 By clicking on “User management” in the account column, a second window will open, you will see 2 options: “Add users” or “Add user groups”.